tpltnt/souvenir/README.md

 - The author is trustworthy until the signatures are published
 - The hosting computer can be trusted
 - None manipulates the sources between fetching and signing them
+- An (established) keypair for the author exists

 Attacks
 -------